 In the June 2014 buyback, we offered Series A redeemable preferred stockholders \$2,000 per share, payable in cash as payment for their shares of Series A redeemable preferred stock, and a 4% promissory note due September 1, 2015, as payment for accrued but unpaid dividends on such shares (increasing to 6% if unpaid at maturity).
 However, certain holders elected to receive a 4% promissory note for payment for some of their shares in lieu of the \$2,000 per share cash payment.
-These holders included Dr. Mohan, a member of our board of directors, for 50 of his repurchased shares, Mr. Canute, a member of our board of directors, for 43 of his repurchased shares.
+These holders included Dr. Mohan, a member of our board of directors, for 50 of his repurchased shares, Mr. Canute, a member of our board of directors, for 188 of his repurchased shares, and Mr. Griffith, a member of our board of directors, for 43 of his repurchased shares.